JelleDBZ/Railgun_BLE/README.md

-once found, connect to it and start testing. there are two characteristics, a **shoot** and **charge** characteristic. when you call upon the characteristic it will ask for a value, simply type in an integer and continue.
+once found, connect to it and start testing. there are two characteristics, a **shoot** and **charge** characteristic. when you call upon the characteristic it will ask for a value, simply type in an integer, select Uint8 and send.